U.S. Department of State Seal

 Exercise increased caution in the Kingdom of Denmark due to terrorism.

 Country Summary: Terrorist groups continue plotting possible attacks in the Kingdom of Denmark.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
+Terrorists can attack with little or no warning.
+They could target tourist spots, transport hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of religious importance, parks, major sporting and cultural events, schools, airports, and other public areas.

 If you decide to travel to the Kingdom of Denmark: